WNCC men open basketball season on Friday

 The newcomers are also talented on the squad.
 They include Rodney Sawyer, a 6-5 guard/forward from King of Prussia, Pennsylvania; Dimitrije Nikolic, a 6-4 guard from Serbia; Biko Johnson, a 6-2 guard from Carson, California; Carl Thorpe, a 6-7 forward from Rabun Gap, Georgia; Chancelor Johnson, a 6-4 guard from Atlanta, Georgia; Tristan Lee, a 6-2 guard from Minneapolis, Minnesota; Valentin Romero, a 6-3 guard from Paris, France; and Mamadou Sow, a 6-5 forward from Parker, Colorado.

-Engel said there is plenty of talent among the returners and the freshmen.
+Engel said there is plenty of talent among the returning players and the freshmen.

 Brown, who is in his second season with the Cougars from Ogallala, said this team is ready to get things going.